Military and Out of State Divorces

 As a member of the military, is it better to resolve a divorce as soon as possible or wait for a larger share of military retirement pay to increase?
 As a nonmilitary spouse, is it better to push for an end to the marriage immediately and lose certain benefits now, or let the process drag on for a larger share of marital property later?
 Are investment and retirement funds handled differently for military divorces?

-Our comprehensive knowledge of Michigan law and how it relates to federal protections for military spouses helps our clients fully understand their options.
+Our comprehensive knowledge of Michigan divorce law and how it relates to federal protections for military spouses helps our clients fully understand their options.
 We will always provide you with the information you need to make informed legal decisions.